About HABS, HAER, HALS and CEQA (HABS-Like)

 Many historic preservation mitigation requirements, for instance NEPA, Section 106 of the National Historic Preservation Act of 1966 (NHPA) and the California Environmental Quality Act (CEQA; EIRs, MNDs), reference the H3 guidelines specifically, and therefore they must also be recorded on archival, large format film to comply.

-BLACK AND WHITE NOT COLOR?
+BLACK AND WHITE… WHY NOT COLOR?

 All three programs, HABS/HAER/HALS (H3), require photographs be taken on black & white film.
 The technical requirement is silver-halide on a polyester base (similar to Ilford HP-5 or Kodak Tri-X).
 This film, if properly washed, is considered archival and resists fading resulting in a predicted Life Expectancy of 500 years (LE500) or more under proper storage conditions.
 Color film uses dyes and does not meet the LE500 requirement.
 Some resources that have colorful character defining features and many HALS landscape documentations may require both black and white and duplicate views on color transparency film.
-Additionally color digital images of the resource are often included in the field-notes and field notes are not required to meet the LE500 standard.
+Additionally color digital images of the resource are often included in the field-notes (field notes are not required to meet the LE500 standard).

 WHAT DOES LARGE FORMAT REFER TO?

 Large format photography is captured by cameras that are capable of exposing large sheets of film that are a minimum of 4 x 5 inches.
-5X7 inch or 8X10 inch are also common large format sizes.
-5x7 is the preferred format for HABS/HAER/HALS documentation and the in-house NPS photographers at Heritage Documentation Programs in Washington DC primarily use 5x7 cameras.
+5 x 7 inches or 8 x 10 inches are also common large format sizes.
+5x7 is the preferred format for HABS/HAER/HALS documentation used by in-house NPS photographers at Heritage Documentation Programs in Washington DC.

 WHY IS LARGE FORMAT REQUIRED FOR HABS?

 Because the HABS documentation guidelines and specifications are the best practices for photographic documentation, state and regional policies have now adopted the HABS standards.
 So from NEPA and CEQA to city ordinances and school districts the HABS guidelines, requiring large format photography, are now the de facto standard.
-If historic resources are impacted by new projects, demolition or alteration, there is often a requirement to document the historic property following the HABS\HAER\HALS guidelines (which means the SI Standards).
+If historic resources are impacted by new projects, demolition or alteration, there is often a requirement to document the historic property by following the HABS\HAER\HALS recording guidelines (which means the SI Standards).

 WHAT 3 THINGS CONSTITUTE A QUALITY DOCUMENTATION?